svn2github/wordpress-vip-plugins/wp-google-analytics/README.md

 and even where users go when they leave your site.
 WP Google Analytics lets you easily do all these things.

+**What tokens are support for custom variables?**

+All the built-in tokens are described on the settings page.
+You can also add your own using the 'wga_tokens' filter.

 ## Changelog

+### 1.4.1
+* Fix undefined index notice for users upgrading from pre-1.3.0

+### 1.4.0
+* Support for tokens in custom variables

 ### 1.3.1
 * Fixed custom variables not being tracked